 Tawanna is a nationally recognized thought leader who is well known for influencing, inspiring and equipping cross-sector leaders to transform a personal conviction for equality into actions that produce equitable and thriving communities.

-Tawanna is the Founder and CEO of the Center for Economic Inclusion, a regional cross-sector organization created to disrupt market forces and strengthen civic infrastructure in order to catalyze an inclusive, prosperous Minneapolis-St. Paul regional economy.
-The Center operates with a multi-dimensional approach of acting local and thinking regional, accelerating deep multi-sector partnerships, and for addressing the intersecting opportunities of human capital, economic development and transit and accessibility.
+Tawanna is the Founder and CEO of the Center for Economic Inclusion, the first organization in the country dedicated exclusively to creating regional economic inclusion.
+The Center is a cross-sector organization created to disrupt market forces and strengthen civic infrastructure in order to catalyze an inclusive, prosperous Minneapolis-St. Paul regional economy.
+The Center supports private and public sector organizations with the tools, knowledge and resources needed to identify and dismantle racially and economically exclusive policies and practices, and institutionalize new, innovative and inclusive policies, practices and behaviors that accelerate economic growth for everyone.

 Tawanna answered the call into ministry in 2000 while living in Des Moines, and continues heeding the call and her gifts are deployed with her truest vocation.
 Today, Tawanna serves as a minister at Grace Apostolic Church.
 There she also serves as Board Treasurer & Finance Committee Chair, altar worker, and overseeing leadership training for ministry and auxiliary leaders.